Nutritional yeast as a source of vitamin B1 (thiamine)

 Slower reflexes

 Slow reflexes are a symptom of vitamin B1 deficiency.
-Damages to the nerves, due to a thiamine deficiency, can cause reflexes in the body to be delayed.[24]
+Damage to the nerves, due to a thiamine deficiency, can cause reflexes in the body to be delayed.[24]

 Muscle weakness

-Lactic acidosis may be the cause of muscle weakness due to lack of thiamine supply in the body.
+Lactic acidosis may be the cause of muscle weakness, due to a lack of thiamine supply in the body.
 Thiamine has an important function in mitochondria, and low levels can cause a dysfunction resulting in muscle weakness.[25]

 Tingling sensation in the limbs